plone/buildout.coredev/docs/intro.rst

  * want feedback/code review
  * are implementing a non-trivial change

-then you likely want to create a branch of whatever packages you are using and then use the `pull request <https://help.github.com/articles/using-pull-requests>`_ feature of github to get review.
+then you likely want to create a branch of whatever packages you are using and then use the `pull request <https://help.github.com/articles/using-pull-requests>`_ feature of GitHub to get review.
 Everything about this process would be the same except you need to work on a branch.
 Take the ``plone.app.caching`` example.
 After checking it out with ``mr.developer``,